aws-samples/aws-eks-auto-create-idp/README.md

 > provides is no longer necessary -- please consider using
 > [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html)
 > instead of IAM Roles for Service Accounts to allow your Pods to obtain AWS IAM credentials.
+> **Use this repository at your own risk as it is no longer being monitored for dependency
+> vulnerabilities or other security issues.**

 # Amazon EKS IAM Identity Provider Automation